 He grabbed the grate and moved it away.
-When I looked inside, I saw a faint light, emitting a white light that engrossed us.
-It glowed, not unlike a full moon on a clear night.
+When we looked inside, a white light that engrossed us.
+It glowed, like a full moon on a clear night.
 Brodie reached in his pack and grabbed another rope, tying it to a nearby tree and walking over.

-“This is Mike, calling Brodie and Timmy, time to come home boys.
-Over.”
-My father said, his voice having a strange crackling quality over the radio.
+“This is Mike, calling Brodie and Tom, time to come home boys.
+Over,” My father said, his voice having a strange crackling quality over the radio.

 We slid into our sleeping bags, heads filled with curious visions of what could be in the tunnel.
 I heard Brodie snoring after a while, shortly thereafter drifting into restful and pleasant sleep.